Downloading Massachusetts Parcels

 # Bringing into QGIS

-layer, so we are looking for the file that has TaxPar
+We are interested in the Tax Parcels layer, so we are looking for the file that has TaxPar in the name.

-From QGIS, select Layer > Add Layer > Add Vector Layer
+From QGIS, select Layer > Add Layer > Add Vector Layer.

-is OK as default, then click the elipses button to the right of Source Vector Datasets
+Source Type: File is OK as default, then click the elipses button to the right of Source Vector Datasets

-.
-QGIS is smart enough to bring in all of the other files associated with that file, so selecting just the .shp
+Navigate to the file that contains the string TaxPar and ends in the file extension .shp.
+QGIS is smart enough to bring in all of the other files associated with that file, so selecting just the .shp extension is OK.

-Select Add
+Select Add and then OK.

 # Interpreting the data